clebert/aws-simple/README.md

 _Note: The file specified under the local path is loaded into the S3 bucket associated with the stack using the `aws-simple upload [options]` command.
-The optionally specified bucket path or the public path is used as the S3 key._
+The optionally specified bucket path or, if not specified, the public path is used as the S3 object key._

 #### Example Configuration Of An S3 Folder